Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

-# TENSOR
+# Tensor

 The data in the neural network is stored in tensors, which are similar to arrays and mathematical matrices.
-OneFlow provides a series of operators to operate on tensors.
+OneFlow provides a series of operators on tensors.
 Tensors, together with operators, build up a neural network.

 Tensors differs from regular multidimensional arrays in that they can run on AI chips（such as the Nvidia GPU）, as well as on CPU, thus increasing computing speed.
 In addition, OneFlow provides [Autograd](./05_autograd.md) which enable the Tensor to take derivatives automatically.